STEXEM/Representative_Periods/README.md

 # Representative_Periods

 1. Open the project StorageInvestment.gpr
-2. From the project open the Master_spain.gams
+2. From the project open the StorageInvestment.gms
-3. In the parameter comand line enter user1=Spain_data
+3. In the parameter comand line enter user1=StorageInvestment
 4. Run

-The default solver is gurobi, from which you need a license.
+The default solver is Gurobi, from which you need a license.
 You can change it to your prefered solver.